 The study area is illustrated in the figure below and can be viewed in a larger format here.

 Preliminary efforts for the Small Area Plan began in 2014 when the Town kicked off the Envision East Market project.
 Town of Leesburg staff collaborated with the Loudoun County Design Cabinet to begin the visioning process.
 The design charrette was held on May 16, 2014 at the Ida Lee Recreation Center.
 Attendees included Town of Leesburg staff, Design Cabinet members, and elected, appointed officials.
 The charrette participants were broken into three groups to develop different visions.
 A copy of the charrette report can be found here.
 Town staff also met with a number of stakeholders during 2016.

 Many members of the public also shared their ideas for the corridor through the Town's Leesburg Listens citizen engagement software.
 Based on early project feedback, the project timing, scope, and purpose was adjusted to best achieve the community goals.
 A new round of public engagement and stakeholder input sessions began earlier this year and input provided has helped to develop a refined vision for the study area.

 How can I share my ideas?

 We're so very glad that you asked!
 Input from our residents, business owners and visitors is vital to the success of this project.
-The Town Council held their public hearing Eastern Gateway Small Area Plan at their July 10, 2018 meeting and continued discussion to a future work session.
-More information will be provided once a date has been scheduled.
+The Town Council will continue discussion of the small area plan at a future meeting to be determined.
 Discussion Materials, including associated draft Town Plan amendments, can be seen by visiting the Town Council webpage.

 Who may I contact for additional information?